Haverhill Line: Restoration

 On January 20, 1984, a fire destroyed the wooden trestles approaching the Charles River Bridge.
 Haverhill/Reading Line trains ran to the normally-unused platform at Oak Grove for transfer to the Orange Line during the disruption.
 Oak Grove was discontinued as a regular stop when North Station and the drawbridges reopened on April 20, 1985, but the platform at Malden Center was permanently reopened for transfer purposes.
 The switch may have been made due to a request by John A. Brennan Jr., who was then constructing a large development near Malden Center station.

+A 1990–1991 project rebuilt the Medford Branch overpass north of Wellington to allow newer F40PH locomotives on the line.
 Daily ridership on the line increased from 2,955 in 1991 to 4,970 in 2001.
 On December 14, 2001, Amtrak's Downeaster service began operating from Boston to Portland, Maine.
 The Downeaster runs via the lower Lowell Line and the Wildcat Branch then the Western Route, with a stop at Haverhill.
-Around this time, some rush-hour Haverhill trains began using the Wildcat Branch to avoid interference from Reading local trains.
 On December 5, 2005, the new McGovern Transportation Center replaced the old Lawrence station.